 - Executive Vice President and Chief Counsel, U.S. Chamber Litigation Center, U.S. Chamber of Commerce

 Daryl Joseffer is executive vice president and chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
-In this role, Joseffer handles a variety of litigation matters for the Chamber.
 A former principal deputy solicitor general, Joseffer has argued 12 cases in the U.S. Supreme Court and briefed many more.
 He has argued dozens of appeals in other courts across the country.

 Before joining the Chamber, Joseffer practiced law with King & Spalding LLP, where he was a partner and head of the firm’s appellate group.
 Previously, he served in the Solicitor General’s Office and as a deputy general counsel in the White House Office of Management and Budget, a partner at Kirkland & Ellis, and a law clerk to the Honorable Jerry E. Smith, Circuit Judge of the U.S. Court of Appeals for the Fifth Circuit.